 Visit Wander Inn for coffee/lunches/homemade cakes, have providore that sells food goodies.
 Fresh Fish and chips Friday nights until 7pm.
 Evening meals by arrangement ring Jenny Wilson .

-Laharum Grove has lunches four days a week, Thursday through to Sunday and Friday night offers an evening meal (you must book in for Friday night Deirdre ) gourmet food delicious.
+Laharum Grove has lunches three days a week, Friday through to Sunday and Friday night offers an evening meal you must book in for Friday night Deirdre gourmet food delicious.
 New landscaping really interesting and exciting.
 Beautiful location in an olive grove.

-Our local store sells petrol and has groceries.
+Our local store sells petrol and has groceries 9 - 6pm Happy Wanderer resort.

 Mt Zero and Flat Rock are excellent hikes.
 Can give more directions and help with maps if needed.
 Take water to this area.
 Only toilets there.

-Horsham has really good op shops (I can give a map) , plus a good library with free internet toilet, near cafes.
+Horsham has really Art Gallery, with rotatiing exhibitions, always something new to see.
+Good op shops I can give a map , plus a welcoming library with free internet toilet, near cafes.

 Abseiling with a mountain guide Tory Dunn , .

 Lodge provides a private and beautiful setting for groups of friends, family reunions, birthday parties, weddings most celebrations.
-The two adjoining loungerooms work very well with mixed age groups or friends.
+The two adjoining lounge rooms work very well with mixed age groups or friends.
+Guests also enjoy the two kitchens and work spaces, two BBQ's, and four bathrooms.